muKaustav/hltv-etl-with-airflow-and-spark/README.md

 ## 💻 | Analysis

 - The analysis is done using Spark SQL.
+- The visualizations are done using [Matplotlib](https://matplotlib.org/) and [Seaborn](https://seaborn.pydata.org/).
-- Here are some of the analysis done on the data:
+- Here is some of the analysis done on the data:

 |                  Avg Comments by Country                 |                    Max Comments by Country               |
 |:-------------------------------------:|:-------------------------------------:|